nickthecook/ops/docs/hooks.md

 You may have some actions that don't need to run before hooks.
 For example, an action that removes container images to allow a developer to force a clean build from the latest source, or free up disk space.

-In this case, you can configure that action to skip the before hooks:
+In this case, you can configure that action to skip the hooks:

 ```yaml
 hooks: